-However, by breaking it down into a straightforward process you’ll be able to make the best decision, just in time to get excited about your new jobs prospects and getting stuck in!
+However, by breaking it down into a straightforward process you’ll be able to make the best decision, just in time to get excited about your new jobs prospects and get stuck in!

 Get all the information